MartinLwx/martinlwx.github.io/what-is-the-heap-and-stack/index.md

 1. It is very efficient when allocating or freeing the space on the stack.
 We can think of it as `O(1)` complexity.
 2. The logic of this LIFO of the stack is relatively simple.
 The compiler can shandle it for us.
 As developers, we do not need to intervene in this process.
-2. To modify the `sp` pointer, we need to know how much space will be used, so the data on the stack should be a fixed and known size.
+2. To modify the `sp` pointer, we need to know how much space will be used, so the data on the stack should be a fixed and known size(at compile time).
 As for data of variable size, this is the problem to be solved by the heap.

 ## Heap